acnasstrom/mean-stack-lab/README.md

 # MEAN stack lab
 Lab implementation following the [MEAN stack tutorial](https://thinkster.io/angulartutorial/mean-stack-tutorial/) on [thinkster](https://thinkster.io/).
-My goal is to compare this to a LAMP stack at some point.
+My goal was to compare this to my previous experiences with LAMP-like stacks like Ruby on Rails and Django.
-(Well, not PHP naturally.
-And probably nginx instead of Apache.
-And maybe just the back end bit.)

 Check out this blog post for a basic comparison of [LAMP vs MEAN](http://blog.backand.com/mean-vs-lamp/).